 There continue to be many more opportunities for community-based conservation in China, and we believe this may become a major trend in the coming years.

 In the future, we also expect that the law may play a greater role in achieving China’s climate targets.
 The Supreme People’s Court declared at the World Judicial Conference on the Environment held in Kunming in May 2021 that judges should enhance their judicial response to cases which concern climate change and its effects.
 And China’s Deputy Chief Procurator Zhang Xueqiao announced in a speech at the International Union for Conservation of Nature World Conservation Congress in Marseilles in 2021 that China is actively exploring climate litigation by public interest prosecutors.

 While political and cultural conditions are different between countries, China’s science-based approach, combined with a strong law enforcement should be of interest to other countries as they enhance their national biodiversity actions.
 Right now, let’s all pray that the world can agree on an ambitious, achievable, fair and inclusive Global Biodiversity Framework in Montreal.

 Dimitri de Boer is Director for Asia and China representative at environmental law organization ClientEarth.
 Jiang Boya is a nature and climate lawyer at ClientEarth.
-The authors contributed this article to China Watch, a think tank powered by China Daily.
-The views do not necessarily reflect those of China Daily.
+The views expressed in this op-ed are those of the authors and not necessarily those of CCICED.